felipeq/miband/README.md

 for instructions of how to install it.

 **Note:** This software is tested using the 1.0.6.2 firmware version.
 It may not work on other versions.
-If so, please issue a bug.
+If does not work for you, please issue a bug.

 Installation
 ============